UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/myLinear_CUDA_backend/README.md

 pip3 install torch==[Version]
 ```

-If you are using Ubuntu 20.04 LTS, the [Version] likely is 1.7.0 to suit CUDA Toolkit 10.1
+If you are using Ubuntu 20.04 LTS, the [Version] is likely 1.7.0 to suit CUDA Toolkit 10.1

-The Debug Log file is stored in /tmp/myLinearDbg.txt, you can change this in myLinear.cpp
+//The Debug Log file is stored in /tmp/myLinearDbg.txt, you can change this in myLinear.cpp

-And then, you may run
+The Cpp Debug Log will Direct Show on Screen!

+To buld this extensen:

 ```bash
 python3 setup.py